alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/tfs-build-in-tfs-basic.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb22.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image22.png)

-Pressing Browse we are presented with a list of configured TFS, if our server is not listed, press â€œServersâ€ button and add the server that contains the Team Project Collection you want to build.
+Pressing Browse we are presented with a list of configured TFS, if our server is not listed, press *Servers* button and add the server that contains the Team Project Collection you want to build.
 In this dialog remember to specify the machine name of the TFS, and not IP Address, because with IP Address the installer can fail to configure the service.

 Once you have choosed the collection, the wizard tells you how many other build controllers are configured for it.